jhancock532/Everyday/README.md

 # The Everydays

+## Day 25 - Refactoring bars.js 1

+It's nice to put principles into practice with an actual project.
+Refactoring takes a lot of time - this is still nowhere near complete.

+My current progress is [here](https://codepen.io/jhancock532/pen/PVZoWO), it's not very exciting at the moment.

 ## Day 24 - Learning JavaScript 5
 I finished learning about [types](https://javascript.info/types), then moved on to [operators](https://javascript.info/operators) and finally [comparisions](https://javascript.info/comparison).
 [My notes](https://codepen.io/jhancock532/pen/WPQejX).